 - Community and school theaters as a rule tend to do this, since good actors (or actors, period) are often quite limited.

 - When doing the casting for the role of Hades, the villain of Hercules, Disney wanted someone who was similar to Jafar, who was a villain with a deep voice and spoke with a sophisticated tone.
 When James Woods auditioned, the character was changed completely solely because James Woods was so good at the role.
-He even played the role in the TV series, Kingdom Hearts, and is on record as saying it's a role he will always play when given the chance.
+He even played the role in the video game series Kingdom Hearts, and is on record as saying it's a role he will always play when given the chance.

 - Played depressingly straight in both the film and comic of 300 involving the deformed Spartan that is rejected by Leonidas: while the Spartan king admires his fierce loyalty despite being cast aside as an infant, and admits he's got a strong arm, his inability to fit properly into a Phalanx line makes him a liability to the necessary tactics.
 If only he was facially malformed but could stand up straight...

 - The picture book Amazing Grace by Marry Hoffman is about a black girl auditioning for the role of Peter Pan.
 It plays out exactly how you'd expect it to.